jacopomv/FeedTheReef/README.md

 The information are visible through an Apache Web server supported by a PHP-fpm interpreter, which communicates directly with the backend: a Python Web server running on the Raspberry Pi 3.
 Moreover, the Raspberry is connected through a Serial Peripheral Interface (SPI) to the Nucleo STM32-F401 board, which sends commands towards different sensors, depending on the action that the user wants to accomplish.

+**Update**
+The "Nucleo STM32-F401" board has been changed with the B-L072Z-LRWAN1 in order to permit the communication (ref. c in figure) with the Raspberry Pi 3 through the LoRa tecnology.
 ### Web Interface
 ![](Documentation/images/Interface.png)
 This is the simple web interface through which the user is able to send commands remotely to the system and receive back a live streaming from the webcam.